 For my first over-water bungalow experience, I stayed at the 4-star Bora Bora Pearl Beach Resort.
 The service here was fantastic.
 Although the rooms at the resort weren’t super modern or luxurious, I was too busy staring out the window at the surrounding turquoise water to notice!
 If you are after the full 5-star over-water bungalow experience, Four Seasons Bora Bora is possibly the most luxurious option to go for.

 10. The islands have retained their rich Polynesian culture

 One of the most enlightening aspects of visiting Tahiti and its surrounding islands is having the opportunity to experience the local Polynesian culture.
-During my visit to Mo’orea, I had the opportunity to find out more about the history, culture and traditions of the Polynesian people.
-I spent an afternoon learning about the significance of tribal tattoos and massage therapy, was taught traditional dance moves, and even found out how to weave a basket out of palm fronds and make a flower crown.
+During my visit to Mo’orea, I discovered more about the history, culture, and traditions of the Polynesian people.
+I spent an afternoon learning about the significance of tribal tattoos and massage therapy.
+I also was taught traditional dance moves, and even found out how to weave a basket out of palm fronds and make a flower crown.

-To get to Tahiti, Air Tahiti Nui flies to Papeete from Auckland, LA, Tokyo and Paris (and codeshares with other airlines for connecting flights).
+To get to Tahiti, Air Tahiti Nui flies to Papeete from Auckland, LA, Tokyo and Paris.
+It also codeshares with other airlines for connecting flights.
 On my way to Tahiti, I flew from Paris to Papeete, which took 22 hours altogether, including a stop over in LA.
 On my way back, I flew back to Brisbane via Auckland.
 The flight to Auckland only took 6 hours (which felt very quick when comparing it to the Paris flight)!